2021 Country Reports on Human Rights Practices: Mongolia

 C. PROHIBITION OF CHILD LABOR AND MINIMUM AGE FOR EMPLOYMENT

 The government did not effectively enforce the law.
 Authorities reported employers often required minors to work in excess of 40 hours per week and paid them less than the minimum wage.
 Penalties were not criminal and were not commensurate with those for similar serious crimes.
 Child labor, including forced child labor, occurred in many sectors, including in hotels and restaurants, vehicle repair, manufacturing, petty trade, scavenging, forced begging, event or street contortionism (a local art form), and the illicit sex trade (see section 6, Children).
-The FCYDA and the General Agency for Specialized Inspection (GASI) conducted announced child labor inspections, including at artisanal mining sites, public markets, service centers, dumpsites, construction and transportation sites, and on farms.
-The law did not apply to the informal sector, where most children worked.
+The FCYDA, the General Agency for Specialized Inspection (GASI), and police jointly conducted 45 child labor inspections at 304 business entities, including at car washes, artisanal mining sites, public markets, service centers, dumpsites, construction and transportation sites, and farms.
+The inspections identified 144 children working at these sites.
+GASI did not conduct any inspections in the informal sector, where most children who worked are employed.

-International organizations continued to express concern regarding child jockeys in horseracing.
+International organizations continued to express concern about child jockeys in horseracing.
+In July the UN mission in the country urged the government “to take as a matter of urgency, the necessary measures in law and in practice to ensure that no child under 18 years of age is recruited as a horse jockey, at any time of the year.”
 Children commonly learned to ride horses at age four or five, and young children traditionally served as jockeys during the annual Naadam festival in races ranging from two to 20 miles.
 All jockeys including child jockeys are prohibited from working from November 1 to May 1, when cold weather makes racing more hazardous.

 Also see the Department of Labor’s Findings on the Worst Forms of Child Labor at https://www.dol.gov/agencies/ilab/resources/reports/child-labor/findings and the Department of Labor’s List of Goods Produced by Child Labor or Forced Labor at https://www.dol.gov/agencies/ilab/reports/child-labor/list-of-goods .